High Tatras Trekking - The Carpathian Mountains

 The Complete Rysy Traverse

-Start your ascent of Rysy in Slovakia and finish in Poland!
+Cross the Polish-Slovak border over the summit of Rysy!
 KE include the traverse of Poland's highest peak as part of our comprehensive Tatras trek.

 - Hut to hut trek between Poland and Slovakia